karo-txs/ViPAnn/README.md

 # ViPAnn - Video Landmark Processing Tool
 ### Description
 This Python-based tool processes video files to extract and annotate body and hand landmarks.
 The output is saved as pkl files, each containing landmark coordinates and labels for individual videos.
+Additionally, the tool offers normalization utilities to adjust and clean your datasets.

 ### Requirements
 ```bash